arbyruns/BlockProjectDirectory/README.md

 ## Steps to run the app

 Project can be ran within xCode simulator or on a device by downloading the project.
+For the purpose of this project I included a Update URL in the navigation bar for testing of a `Working URL`, `Malformed URL`, & `Empty URL`.

 ## What areas of the app did you focus on?